Remod-org/Auxide/README.md

 - TOPLEVEL
   - auxide
-    - Bin (temporary download location for the compiler when using external)
+    - Bin (temporary download location for the compiler when using external, currently unused and will be temporarily removed)
     - Config (plugin config files)
-    - Data (plugin data files)
+    - Data (plugin data files including automatic creation of subfolders for each plugin)
     - Logs (Auxide logging, especially in verbose mode)
     - Scripts (plugins)